Please check this page regularly for updates. We will continually update it as we receive more information from the SBA.

 Small businesses with 500 or fewer employees – including nonprofits, veteran organizations, tribal concerns, self-employed individuals, sole proprietorships, and independent contractors – are eligible.
 Businesses with more than 500 employees are eligible in certain industries.

 Starting April 3, 2020, small businesses and sole proprietorships can apply.
 Starting April 10, 2020, independent contractors and self-employed individuals can apply.
 We encourage you to apply as quickly as you can because there is a funding cap.

 How to Apply

 Please note that we are no longer accepting PPP applications.
-The resources below are for informational purposes only.

 *The Paycheck Protection Program is implemented by the Small Business Administration with support from the Department of the Treasury.
 You can visit www.sba.gov or www.coronavirus.gov for full loan program details.